mapsync/stanford-advisory/src/pages/blog/2019-09-09-construction-areas.md

 ---
 # Current Construction Areas:

-* As of 9/16/19 Construction crews are beginning work on Indian Trails.
+* As of 9/26/19 Construction crews are working on Martin Luther King Street & beginning construction on Edgewood.

 Please slow down and be cautious in these areas.